 Not everyone supports Moon’s friendly North Korea policy, however.
 The main opposition Liberty Korea Party, for example, regards Moon’s policy as naive and a thread to national safety.
 But in Seoul’s city council, Moon’s Democratic Party has the majority, making it possible to spread Moon’s message in this prominent way.

 Every South Korean I speak to seems to have a different view on the current rapid developments regarding North Korea.
-Skepticism, ecstatic joy, complete indifference, modest hope, confusion, all reactions are equally represented.
-When watching the Dutch and American news however, the opinions on the United States-North Korea Joint Statement are simply centered around two camps: the skeptics, who regard the Joint Statement as a hollow propaganda show, and the optimists, who see the recent developments as the beginning of a bright future.
+Skepticism, excitement, complete indifference, modest hope, confusion, among the public all of these responses seem equally represented.
+When watching the Dutch and American news however, the opinions on the United States-North Korea Joint Statement seem merely centered around two camps: the skeptics, who regard the Joint Statement as a hollow propaganda show, and the optimists, who see the recent developments as the beginning of a bright future.

 Personally, I don’t think any expert can make a prediction on how the future will turn out.
 Only some months ago, Trump threatened North Korea with a possible preemptive attack.
 For now, the promise of peace seems hollow, as statements of both the north and south barely contain any details on how this peace should be achieved.
 But I must admit, it feels special to be South Korea at this point in history.
 The bright blue propaganda banner at City Hall is doing its job.